Posted in December 2017 - written by Michael Carroll

 The Chain of Excellence

-In NLP you will often hear Practitioners referring to ‘state management’ or ‘state control’.
-In New Code NLP, we (Grinder/Bostic/Carroll) affirm that the management or controlling of state is a flawed proposition.
+In NLP you will often hear Practitioners referring to ‘state management’ or ‘state control’ - In New Code NLP, we (Grinder/Bostic/Carroll) affirm that the management or controlling of state is a flawed proposition.

 The notion of controlling or managing one’s state subscribes to Descartes mind dualism; a theory that negatively influenced psychiatrists and the medical profession for over three centuries.

 One of the key presuppositions published in classic NLP in the 1970s is the ‘mind and body are a linked system’.
 With what we know now about how human beings function, the presupposition can be updated to ‘the mind and body are part of same system’.

 In New Code NLP, state is a key element of intervention, whereas in Classic NLP, Practitioners frequently work with behavioural level which is of a lower logical level than state.

 There are many different states of excellence, for example you could have a highly focused state for academic tasks, which will be different to a state of high performance in sporting tasks or state of deep relaxation.
 If you are fully absorbed in the appropriate state relevant to the task, you are more likely to excel in the activity.